herol3oy/mind-spark/README.md

 # Mindspark - Random Quote Generator

-Mindspark enables users to generate a random quote based on selected category.
+Mindspark is Next.js app that enables users to generate a random quote based on selected category.
 Additionally, users have the option to like and add the quotations that they come across to their favorites.

 ## Requirements to install, run, build and test the app